Ralim/IronOS/Documentation/Settings.md

 Flash the temperature reading after heating was halted while the tip is still hot

-### Setting: Calibrate temperature?
+### Setting: Calibrate tip CJC?

-Used to calibrate the ADC+Op-amp offsets for the tip.
-This calibration must be performed when the tip temperature and the handle temperature are equal.
-Generally not required unless your device is reading more than 5°C off target.
+Used to calibrate the ADC + Op-amp offsets for the tip.
+This calibration should only be performed when the tip and device temperature are **equal** and at **room/ambient temperature**.

+Generally *not required unless your device is reading more than 5 °C off target temperature*.
+This is intended to be performed at boot-up before internal components get warm.
+Avoid repeating the calibration, but if you must repeat it, unplug the unit, and wait for everything to go back to room temperature.
+Temperatures start to drift even after plugging in the device, which is why cold junction calibration is best done at a fresh boot-up.

 On device help text:
+- Tip Cold Junction Compensation; not needed if temp is +/- 5 C
+- Affirm the tip & device are at room temperature before starting!

+On device help text:

 Start tip temperature offset calibration

-### Setting: Restore factory settings?
+### Setting: Restore default settings?

-Resets all settings and calibrations to factory defaults.
+Resets settings and calibrations to defaults included with the installed firmware version.
 Does NOT erase custom user boot up logo's.

 On device help text: